Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 # 17. Regime Foundation

+Chapters 14 through 16 established the formal structure of temporal coordination and the architecture through which that structure acquires meaning.

+Formal structure and interpretative meaning together, however, do not determine what is permitted.

+A signal may be coherently structured.
+An interpretation may be internally consistent, stable, and widely shared.
+Neither condition, by itself, establishes whether the structure or interpretation it supports is admissible within a given cooperative system — whether it may be acted upon, relied upon, or extended into commitment.

+The purpose of the Regime layer is therefore to establish the conditions under which structures and interpretations become admissible within a cooperative system: what may enter, what may persist, what must be excluded, and what governs the rate and direction of change in the structures and interpretations admitted.

+Regime does not determine meaning.
+That is the province of Interpretative Architecture.
+Regime does not execute.
+That is the province of Realisation.
+Regime determines admissibility — the boundary conditions within which meaning may be acted upon and structure may be realised.

+This distinction is not incidental.
+A cooperative system may retain an unchanged interpretation while its admissibility conditions change; equally, a system's admissibility conditions may remain stable while the mechanisms through which they are realised evolve.
+Each layer may vary independently of the others, a property already established in Section 15.11.

+A general principle governs every admissibility mechanism examined in this Part, independent of its domain or institutional form: a regulator can only constrain a system whose variety does not exceed its own.
+Where the space of admissible structures and interpretations is simpler than the space of structures and interpretations actually arising within the system, admissibility fails silently — not through the absence of rules, but through rules inadequate to what they attempt to govern.
+This principle, first stated formally in cybernetics as the Law of Requisite Variety, recurs wherever an admissibility mechanism is examined closely enough, and it governs the remainder of this Part.

+The following sections establish the regime conditions attaching to each stage of the formal sequence: Coexistence (17.2), the Cooperative Boundary (17.3), Temporal Coordination (17.4), and the admissibility of Signals themselves (17.5).

 ## 17.1 Purpose of the Regime Layer
 ## 17.2 Coexistence — Regime Conditions
 ## 17.3 Cooperative Boundary — Admissibility Conditions
 ## 17.4 Temporal Coordination — Governing Rules
 ## 17.5 Contribution, Signals, and Expectation — Signal Admissibility Conditions

+## 17.6 Trust, Credibility, and Credit — Admissibility Conditions

+Trust, credibility, and credit each depend on an admissibility mechanism whose own discriminating capacity is sufficient for what it is required to distinguish.
+Where this capacity is insufficient, admissibility is not genuinely exercised — it is merely asserted.

+Trust is admissible only where the system possesses a mechanism capable of distinguishing the interaction contexts in which expectation may reasonably be deployed from those in which it may not.
+A system lacking this discriminating capacity does not restrict trust deployment — it merely fails to notice where deployment has occurred outside any defensible context, producing the appearance of admissibility without its function.

+Credibility is admissible only where the system's stabilisation mechanism can distinguish signals that genuinely warrant accumulated confidence from signals that resemble them without warranting it.
+Where the volume or complexity of incoming signals exceeds this discriminating capacity, credibility stabilises indiscriminately — accumulating confidence in proportion to signal volume rather than signal validity, a condition later developed as a failure mode in Chapter 21.

+Credit is admissible only where the system can bound its aggregate exposure to the forward commitments credit relationships create.
+A system capable of admitting individual credit relationships but incapable of tracking their aggregate correlated exposure has not established credit admissibility — it has established individual approval without systemic constraint, which is a materially weaker and more fragile condition.

+Admissibility, in each case, is not the presence of a rule.
+It is the presence of a rule whose discriminating capacity is adequate to what it is applied against.

+## 17.7 Continuation — Regime Conditions

+A cooperative system's Regime determines the conditions under which continuation itself remains admissible.

+This does not concern whether continuation occurs, which is governed by the formal conditions established in Chapter 14.
+It concerns whether the system's own admissibility mechanism continues to function as a coherent gate — whether it retains the capacity to distinguish admissible from inadmissible structures, interpretations, and commitments as the system persists across time.

+Where a Regime's admissibility mechanism itself degrades — where it can no longer reliably distinguish what it is intended to exclude — continuation may proceed in form while the Regime layer ceases to perform its governing function.
+This condition is developed further in Chapter 21.

 # 18. Principles